heseltime/heseltime.github.io/pages/barrier-free.md

 ![Levensthein Ratios Local Models](/assets/img/barrier-free/lr-local.png)

 Model-average LR (Levenshtein Ratio, higher is better): Locally run models ranked by normalized edit similarity to references: LR summarizes closeness after accounting for length; higher bars indicate candidates that are closer in edit space.
+(Llama3.1 performs the best on this task, but not particularly well.)

 ### Fine-tuned Models with Meta-information

-> TODO
+We test a hypothesis that accessibility reports, of the type attained in the first part of this thesis work, a [practical ECM implementation](/rDai#jku-thesis-project).

 #### Example Output